FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture

 Our analysis of language and prompt templates indicates that models can be sensitive to the language in which questions are asked---bilingually trained Chinese--English models perform better in Chinese, while other multilingual models are stronger in English.
 We also demonstrate the effectiveness of incorporating visual features compared to text-only settings in this context.

 Improved models or methods for understanding food culture may be essential for future progress in the FoodieQA challenge.
 Looking ahead, we aim to expand the dataset to include dishes from other countries and regions.
-We make all of our data collection, annotation, and verification tools freely available for re-use, and encourage the community to create Foodie datasets for their own language.\footnote{We will release our dataset as a benchmark on Codabench.}
+Following \citet{jacovi-etal-2023-stop}, we make our dataset a public benchmark on Huggingface at \href{https://huggingface.co/datasets/lyan62/FoodieQA}{lyan62/FoodieQA} with the \text{CC BY-NC-ND 4.0 License}.
+All of our data annotation and verification tools are freely available for re-use at \href{https://github.com/lyan62/FoodieQA}{github.com/lyan62/FoodieQA}.
+We encourage the community to create Foodie datasets for their own language and culture groups.